srnichols/StampsPattern/docs/MANAGEMENT_PORTAL_USER_GUIDE.md

 - Production: Implement global domain reservation to guarantee uniqueness across tenants.
 Enforce in API (reject duplicates) and clean up on decommission.
   - Pattern: `catalogs` container with `type = "domains"`, `id = <domain>` as reservation
   - See: Management Portal Plan → “Domain naming and global uniqueness”
-  - Also see: Deployment Guide → “🧾 Production SaaS Checklist — One‑Pager”
+  - Also see: Deployment Guide → “🧾 Production SaaS Checklist, One‑Pager”

 ---